 - Directories that include your business name, address, and location (NAP)

 Therefore, it’s not only good to add keywords to the most prominent areas on your Business Profile but to also get good reviews, and lots of them, from your customers.
-Some of the most successful businesses make it a habit to ask their customers for a Google review after completion of service.
+Some of the most successful businesses make it a habit to ask their customers for a Google review after the completion of service.
+If you want to learn more about how does Google Business work, check out this related article.

 Adding Keywords to Google My Business Summary